Incorporate these tips into your bathroom design and you will really maximise space in a tiny bathroom

 Get your radiators multi-tasking

 Choose a radiator that doubles up as a heated towel rail, so that it dries and stores your towels too.
-Select one with a built-in shelf, such as the Billy's Home Heated Towel Rail, Towel Warmer and Drying Rack, as shown above from Amazon, and you can store fresh towels on it too.
+Select one with a built-in shelf, such as the Aquaworld heated towel rail and shelf, as shown above, and you can store fresh towels on it too.